TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-activityidportalnotfaild.md

 	  ownershipId="AzureData_DataFactory"
 />

-# Activity Run Insight
+# Activity Troubleshooter

-## We ran diagnostics on your resource and found the following

-It was not possible to find any Failed Activity based on RunId's provided.
+## It was not possible to find any Failed Activity based on RunId's provided.
 Please, rerun with a Failed RunId.